himanshurajora/himanshujangid.com/README.md

 npm run build
 ```

 The output will be in the `dist/` directory.
+This process:
+- Minifies HTML, CSS, and JavaScript
+- Processes HTML templates
+- Copies assets
+- Generates a sitemap automatically

+## Gulp Tasks

+The site uses several Gulp tasks to automate the build process:

+- `gulp html` - Process HTML files
+- `gulp css` - Process and minify CSS files
+- `gulp js` - Process and minify JavaScript files
+- `gulp assets` - Copy assets to dist folder
+- `gulp sitemap` - Generate the sitemap.xml file
+- `gulp build` - Run all tasks for production
+- `gulp watch` - Run build and watch for changes

 ## Structure

-### HTML Partials
+### HTML Structure

-The website uses a partials system to avoid code duplication.
-Common elements like the header, navigation, and footer are stored in the `src/partials/` directory and included in the main HTML files.

-- `head.html`: Contains the head element with meta tags, CSS imports, etc.
-- `nav.html`: The navigation bar
-- `footer.html`: The footer section
-- `scripts.html`: Common JavaScript code
+The website includes:

+- `index.html` - Main resume/portfolio page
+- `charts.html` - GitHub statistics and charts page

 ### CSS Organization

-- Common styles are included in the head partial
+- Common styles are included in the head
-- Page-specific styles are in the `src/css/` directory
+- Tailwind CSS is used for styling components

 ## Deployment